Bonzah, car rental insurance provider

 Following our user interviews, we synthesized our findings and were able to create prototypes which were presented and discussed with the client, and iterated afterward.
 These are my final designs.

-A quick sign up–with a modern feel–for the return user to get a quick quote.
+A quick sign up for the return user to get a quick quote.

 HOMESCREEN AND MENU